 - All other cards = face value (e.g. Nine = nine points)

 Nine is the highest possible score.
 If a hand’s point value reaches double figures, only the second digit is considered (e.g. an Eight and a Seven counts as five points, not 15).
-Thus, unlike blackjack, a hand can never bust.
+Thus, unlike in blackjack rules, a hand can never bust.

 As with most other baccarat games, punto banco features two hands: one called ‘player’ (punto) and another called ‘banker’ (banco).
 The winner is whichever scores the highest.
 You can bet on either hand to win, or else that both hands will finish on the same score.
 To do this, you simply move your chips to the appropriate betting box on the baccarat table.